 Do fining or sentencing principles or guidelines exist?
 If yes, are they binding on the adjudicator?
 If no, how are penalty levels normally established?
+What are the main aggravating and mitigating factors that are considered?

 Under the Act, the following circumstances may be considered relevant for setting the amount of the fines: